jsm28/matholymp-py/docs/static-site.rst

 It is also possible to run :command:`mo-static-import` with files downloaded manually from the registration system rather than having it download them automatically.
-To do so, download the following files from the registration system (the list of people must be downloaded while not logged in administratively), and put them in the directory *input-directory*: the list of countries (:file:`countries.csv`), the list of people (:file:`people.csv`), the ZIP file of flags (:file:`flags.zip`), the ZIP file of participant photos (:file:`photos.zip`), the RSS feed of scores (save it as :file:`scores-rss.xml`).
+To do so, download the following files from the registration system (the lists of countries and people must be downloaded while not logged in administratively), and put them in the directory *input-directory*: the list of countries (:file:`countries.csv`), the list of people (:file:`people.csv`), the ZIP file of flags (:file:`flags.zip`), the ZIP file of participant photos (:file:`photos.zip`), the RSS feed of scores (save it as :file:`scores-rss.xml`).
 (The ZIP files do not need to be unpacked;
 if they are, the directories :file:`flags/` and :file:`photos/` will be used instead of the ZIP files.)
 Any files already present in that